 - 3.9.
-All independent electrical subsystems on the rover or any other payloads must have at least one emergency Emergency Stop (E-STOP) switch. - 3.9.1.
+All independent electrical subsystems on the rover or any other payloads must have at least one Emergency Stop (E-STOP) switch. - 3.9.1.
 There should be at most one independent electrical subsystem per discrete system, e.g. one for the rover and all on-board payloads, one for a separate resource processing payload, etc. - 3.9.1.1.
-It may be allowable to have more than one electrical subsystem per discrete system if required and appropriate at the judges' discretion, but in this case, the E-STOP switches must be co-located so that all power draw can be easily stopped simultaneously in the case of an emergency. - 3.9.2.
+It may be allowable to have more than one electrical subsystem per discrete system if required and appropriate at the judges' discretion.
+In this case, the E-STOP switches must be co-located so that all power draw can be easily stopped simultaneously in the case of an emergency. - 3.9.2.
 The switch must consist of a red latching button with a yellow surround, that is easily visible and accessible on the exterior of the rover by judges and team members. - 3.9.3.
-This switch shall immediately stop the all movement and cease all power draw from batteries in the event of an emergency such as a battery fire. - 3.9.4.
+This switch shall immediately stop all movement and cease all power drawn from batteries in the event of an emergency such as a battery fire. - 3.9.3.1.
+The button should disconnect the batteries from all controllers (high current, forklift type button) and it should isolate the batteries from the rest of the active sub-systems as well. - 3.9.4.
 All independent electrical subsystems shall have a clear external light-based indication of powered on/active status, such as an LED strip or rotating beacon light that can be viewed in broad daylight from all sides of the rover. - 3.9.4.1.
 This light must be visibly and clearly on if the subsystem is powered, and visibly and clearly off if the subsystem is unpowered. - 3.9.4.2.
 Other decisions about e.g. the colour of the light are left to the teams' discretion, for example if they wanted to use different colours to indicate different rover states. - 3.9.5.
 Teams maintain responsibility for the safety of their rover, as it pertains to other challenge participants and the general public, at all times. - 3.10.
-The following considerations apply to rover communications: - 3.10.1.
-It is recommended that at least one member from each team obtains an amateur radio licence. - 3.10.2.
-Teams are responsible for ensuring that they comply with ACMA regulations for the frequency band in which they operate. - 3.10.3.
-Teams should ensure that their communications equipment can automatically or manually switch between frequency bands, should there be any interference from an innocent third party. - 3.10.4.
-Teams will be allocated a frequency range within their operating frequency band(s) which they must operate within at all times.
-The frequency range will be allocated to teams based on the information collected during the Critical Design Review. - 3.10.5.
-The competition takes place at The University of Adelaide, which is a high RF (particularly WiFi) environment.
-Teams should consider this when designing their communications systems, and take steps to avoid foreseeable complications.
+The following considerations apply to communications: - 3.10.1.
+It is expected that teams bring their own two-way handheld radios (i.e walkie-talkies) for the base-station and field teams to communicate during setup and packdown.
+To reduce radio-communication interference, teams must ensure these radios operate on Ultra High Frequency Citizen Band (UHF CB) frequencies (476.4250 to 477.4125 MHz) to reduce radio-interefence with competing rovers, as many cheap off the shelf radios may operate on 2.4 Ghz and not appear on spectrum analyzers. - 3.10.2.
+It is recommended that at least one member from each team obtains an amateur radio licence. - 3.10.3.
+Teams may operate on either 900 MHz, 2.4 Ghz or 5 Ghz, but are responsible for ensuring that they comply with ACMA regulations for the frequency band in which they operate.